Collinslenjo/Clojure-Ninja/README.md

-# Clojure Project :fire:
+# Url Shortener

-> A Clojure project designed to shorten Urls.
+> An Algorithm designed to shorten Urls